waggle-sensor/beehive-server/beehive-nodes-api/README.md

 # Beehive nodes API server

-This API server exposes node information from the mysql database.
+This API server exposes node information from the mysql database and other sources.

 # usage